afrimapr/afriadmin/README.md

 ### Install afriadmin

-Install the development version from GitHub using [devtools](https://github.com/hadley/devtools).
+Install the development version from GitHub using remotes.

     # install.packages("remotes") # if not already installed